att-circ-contrl/wlBurst_v2/README.md

 For further information on the library functions and their use, see the User Guide and the Function Reference (included in this repository).

+## Documentation

-The following directories contain other resources:
+The following directories contain documentation:

 * manual -- LaTeX build directory for project documentation.
 Use `make -C manual` to build it.

+## Sample Code

+The following directories contain sample code.
+Note that these also expect the library directories to exist, and usually need specific input and output directories and/or specific data files.
+All such directories and files are listed at the top of the sample scripts, or in an "init" script called by the main script (for larger sample projects).

-* sample-minimal -- Minimal working examples of programs that use the libraries.
+* sample-minimal --
+Minimum working examples of programs that use the libraries.

+* sample-ft --
+More sophisticated examples of programs that use Field Trip data structure conventions.
+Entry points are `do_ft_synth.m`, `do_ft_thilo.m`, and `do_ft_custom.m`.
+Configuration parameters and common initialization code are in `do_ft_init.m`.

 This is the end of the file.